 When are hypothetical conditions used?

-A hypothetical condition might also be used in the appraisal of a property that is subject to a detrimental condition (e.g., environmental contamination) under circumstances where the property is being valued as though the detrimental condition does not exist.
+A hypothetical condition might be used in the appraisal of a property that is subject to a detrimental condition (e.g., environmental contamination) under circumstances where the property is being valued as though the detrimental condition does not exist.

 Why is it so important to disclose a hypothetical condition?